By the Numbers: Louisiana’s Car Accidents

 Crashes in urban areas such as Lake Charles are more likely to result in injuries than crashes in rural parts of the state, but rural crashes are much more likely to result in fatalities, the data shows.
 Rural accidents resulted in 473 deaths last year, while 232 people died in urban crashes.

 If you or a loved one has been in a car accident, we are here to help.
-Contact an experienced Lake Charles car accident lawyer today for a free consultation.
+Contact an experienced Lake Charles car accident lawyer today for a consultation.